A quarantine story

-You wake up in your apartment to the street loudspeakers that remind you that quarantine’s in place: no gatherings.
+You wake up in your apartment to the street loudspeakers that remind you that the quarantine’s in place.
 Stay home, save lives.

 You reach for your phone, but it isn’t where you left it last night.
 You stagger around the rooms looking for it but can’t find it.
 All other gadgets with an Internet connection are missing, too.
 Have you been… burgled?